joegbrush/rockPaperScissors/readme.md

 Rock paper scissor exercise from the Odin Project

-create variable to store playerSelection create variable to store computerSelection create variable for number of wins create variable for number of losses create variable for currentRoundWinner
+create variable to store playerScore create variable to store computerScore create variable to store roundCount

-getUserChoice and put it in the 'playerSelection' variable getComputerChoice and put it in the 'computerSelection' variable compare user move to computer move and store in currentGameResult Tell user currentGameResult
+function to return playerChoice function to return computerChoice function to playRound accepts playerChoice
+    const of computerChoice that calls computerPlay
+    increase roundCount
+    declare roundResult